Related Links

 - An online reference for healthcare providers

-- Healthcare Providers | Lyme Disease | CDC includes tools for the clinic including:
+- Healthcare Providers | Lyme Disease | CDC includes tools for the clinic such as:

 - Caring for patients after a tick bite

-- Lyme disease serologic testing and pretest probability
+- Lyme disease testing

-- Tick bite data tracker | Ticks | CDC allows healthcare providers, public health practitioners and the public access timely data that can drive tick bite prevention efforts
+- Tick bite data tracker | Ticks | CDC allows healthcare providers, public health practitioners and the public access to timely data that can drive tick bite prevention efforts

 - CDC Tick ID